dainiusjocas/clojure-kafka-graalvm-native-image/README.md

 # clojure-kafka-graavm-native-image

-It turns out that it is possible to compile Kafka Producer and Consumer to get compiled with GraalVM native-image.
+It turns out that it is possible to compile Kafka Producer and Consumer with GraalVM native-image and the demo is all in Clojure.

 ## TL;DR